-Humility and patience go hand in hand!
+In light of motherhood and Scripture, I’ve come to find humility and patience go hand in hand.
 Here are 3 reasons why:

 The Humble Mom Waits Patiently

 Better is the end of a thing than its beginning, and the patient in spirit is better than the proud in spirit.
 Ecclesiastes 7:8

 Being a mother certainly has its rough days!
 With poopy diapers flying everywhere, siblings squabbling over a toy, and whiny hands tugging on clothes in the middle of dinner prep – the mommy life can be crazy.

 Yet there’s grace in knowing the difficult madness of “the beginning” leads to a beautiful end.
 Through the Lord’s mercy and your devoted discipleship, these tiny toddlers can grow into honorable men and women.
 We only have to wait, treasuring the present joys as they pass by.